epfl-lara/stainless/core/src/sphinx/neon.rst

     [  Info  ]  - Now considering 'match exhaustiveness' VC for reverseReverse @616:7...
     [  Info  ]  => VALID

-As expected, Leon failed to verify the expanded version.
+As expected, Stainless failed to verify the expanded version.
 However, we get some additional information due to the extra pattern match and the calls to ``check``.
-In particular, Leon tells us that the match is exhaustive, which means we covered all the cases in our case analysis -- that's certainly a good start.
-Leon was also able to automatically verify the base case, so we can either leave the call to ``check`` as is, or replace it by ``trivial``.
-Unfortunately, Leon wasn't able to verify the inductive step, something is missing.
+In particular, Stainless tells us that the match is exhaustive, which means we covered all the cases in our case analysis -- that's certainly a good start.
+Stainless was also able to automatically verify the base case, so we can either leave the call to ``check`` as is, or replace it by ``trivial``.
+Unfortunately, Stainless wasn't able to verify the inductive step, something is missing.
 Let's try to manually reduce the inductive case and see where we get.